-Environmental Impact Assessment (Air Pollution Test).

-Prospectively, before approval of the Fully implemented project, ensure that the project sites are suitable for housing projects and safe for the MBs who will be dwelling on the property.
+(Air Pollution Test). d.
+Prospectively, before approval of the project, ensure that the project sites are suitable for housing projects and safe for the MBs who will be dwelling on the property.
+Fully implemented 7.
 Of the total amortizations of P2.590 million due from 109 MBs of the Cooperative for an HDH Project, only the amount of P1.221 million was remitted by the Cooperative or a remittance efficiency rate of 47 per cent.
 The check collection for the monthly amortizations amounting to P584,882 remitted by the Cooperative for the said project was dishonored by the bank as this was Drawn Against Insufficient Funds (DAIF) of which only P213,838 (net of interest and penalties) was replaced by cash as of December 31, 2017, resulting in the poor recovery of the corporate investment in housing and the existence of past due accounts of the MBs.

-Demand from the Chairman or from the Fully implemented representative of the Cooperative assigned as collecting officer the immediate restitution of cash amounting to P584,882 to replace the dishonored check;
+We recommended that Management: ł a.
+Demand from the Chairman or from the Fully implemented a. representative of the Cooperative assigned as collecting officer the immediate restitution of cash amounting to P584,882 to replace the dishonored check;